-Then you will be running your own DNS thingy on
+Then I am running your own DNS thingy on

-Now you have an easy-to-remember secure DNS server to put into the ‘dns server’ box of your wifi settings window.
+Now!
+We have an easy-to-remember secure DNS server to put into the ‘dns server’ box of the wifi settings window.

 Shortcoming: the GUI config for network settings in Ubuntu seems to want me to